fgaim/tercom/README.md

 The primary classes of the tercom computation code are described below:

-TERtest - The command-line UI for the code.
+ter.TER - The command-line UI for the code.
 Its usage is described above.

 TERcalc - This does all of the work calculating TER.
 All of the methods are static, so no instantiations should ever be made.
 To calculate TER, call: TERcalc.TER(String a, String b).
 This tokenizes and then runs TER.
-It returns a TERalignment object.
+It returns a ter.core.Alignment object.
 If the input is pretokenized (or tokenized and then converted to another type, such as Integer (which give better performance)), then you can call TER(Comparable[], Comparable[]).
-If you want to use a different scoring module (see TERcost class), then use the functions TER(Comparable[], Comparable[], TERcost) or TER(String, String, TERcost).
+If you want to use a different scoring module (see ter.core.CostFunction class), then use the functions TER(Comparable[], Comparable[], ter.core.CostFunction) or TER(String, String, ter.core.CostFunction).

-TERshift - This is a tiny storage class, which stores the information for indiviual shifts.
+ter.core.Shift - This is a tiny storage class, which stores the information for indiviual shifts.

-TERalignment - This contains the output of TER.
+ter.core.Alignment - This contains the output of TER.
 Some processing might be needed to make it as pretty as TERcom pra output.

-TERcost - This class is used to determine the cost of insertions, deletions, substitutions, matches, and shifts.
+ter.core.CostFunction - This class is used to determine the cost of insertions, deletions, substitutions, matches, and shifts.
 The base class gives all edits a cost of 1, and matches a cost of 0.
-If a researcher wants to experiment with alternative cost functions, or cost matrices, then a new child class of TERcost should be made that calculates those cost functions.
+If a researcher wants to experiment with alternative cost functions, or cost matrices, then a new child class of ter.core.CostFunction should be made that calculates those cost functions.
 This can be passed in as the third arguement to the TER function of TERcalc.
 It should be noted that this version of the code only does word to word cost matrices (not phrasal matrices), and that all costs must be in the range of 0.0 to 1.0.

-TERpara - This class is used to parse the command arguments given to TERtest.
+ter.Parameters - This class is used to parse the command arguments given to ter.TER.